Is lending money legal?

 - Are you prepared to forgive your borrower's debt to keep the peace?

 If losing this amount of money would cause serious financial harm to you, then you may well decide to say so and avoid making the loan.
-If you go forward, you may want to set terms, in a written Promissory Note, that both parties can agree on, and stick to them.
+If you do move forward, you may want to make sure you set terms in a written and signed Promissory Note.

 How can I make sure I will be paid back?